Double Robust Variance Estimation with Parametric Working Models: Introduction

 \section{Introduction}

-Two common approaches for estimating the causal effect of a point exposure or treatment with observational studies are methods based on inverse probability of treatment weighting (IPTW) and the g-formula.
-IPTW estimators \citep{robins1998marginal,Robins2000,hernan2000marginal} rely on estimation of the probability of exposure given a set of covariates, i.e., the propensity score.
-Alternatively, the g-formula \citep{robins1986new} is a direct standardization approach where the outcome is modeled as a function of the exposure and covariates.
-When estimated nonparametrically, IPTW and g-formula estimators are equivalent \citep{HernanWhatif}.
-However, in high dimensional settings (e.g., settings with continuous covariates), analysts typically resort to parametric models for the exposure and outcome, and the IPTW and g-formula estimators are no longer equivalent due to differing parametric constraints.
-Both approaches provide consistent estimators of the average causal effect (ACE) if the corresponding model is correctly specified.
-Because the functional forms of these ``nuisance'' models are typically unknown, correct specification remains an obstacle to valid effect estimation.
+Two common approaches for estimating causal effects of point exposures with observational study data are inverse probability of treatment weighting (IPTW) and g-computation.
+IPTW estimators rely on estimation of the probability of exposure given a set of covariates, i.e., the propensity score.
+Alternatively, g-computation is a direct standardization approach where the outcome is modeled as a function of the exposure and covariates.
+Both approaches provide consistent estimators of the average causal effect (ACE) if the corresponding model is correctly specified, but these estimators are generally not equivalent due to differing parametric constraints imposed by modeling.
+As the functional forms of these working, or nuisance, models are typically unknown, correct specification remains an obstacle to valid effect estimation.

-Augmented inverse probability weighted (AIPW) estimators and targeted maximum likelihood estimators (TMLE) combine estimates from the exposure and outcome models in such a way that resulting estimators are “doubly robust.”
-That is, they are consistent when either the exposure or outcome model is correctly specified, but not necessarily both \citep{robins2007comment,bang2005doubly,FunkDR,kang2007demystifying,HernanWhatif,vanderLaanRubin2006}.
-In other words, doubly robust methods give the analyst two opportunities for correct model specification.
-Two common AIPW estimators are an estimator that incorporates estimated propensity scores from the exposure model and pseudo-outcomes from the outcome model (i.e., the classic AIPW) \citep{HernanWhatif,Lunceford2004} and a g-formula type estimator where the outcome model is weighted by the IPTW (i.e., the weighted regression AIPW) \citep{kang2007demystifying,robins2007comment,vansteelandt2011invited,gabriel2023inverse}.
-TMLE is a variation of the weighted regression AIPW estimator that instead combines IPTW and the outcome model through a ``targeting'' model fit using the outcome predictions and weights \citep{vanderLaanRubin2006}.
-Both the weighted regression AIPW estimator and TMLE respect the parameter space of the estimand, while the classic AIPW can produce estimates outside of the range of the parameter space \citep{gabriel2023inverse,gruber2012tmle}.
+Augmented inverse probability weighted (AIPW) estimators and targeted maximum likelihood estimators (TMLE) combine estimates from the working models in such a way that resulting estimators are “doubly robust.”
+That is, they are consistent when either the exposure or outcome model is correctly specified, but not necessarily both \citep{robins2007comment,FunkDR,kang2007demystifying,vanderLaanRubin2006}.
+Two common variations of AIPW estimators are an estimator that incorporates estimated propensity scores from the exposure model and pseudo-outcomes from the outcome model (i.e., the classic AIPW) and a g-computation type estimator where the outcome model is weighted by the IPTW (i.e., the weighted regression AIPW).
+TMLE is a variation of the weighted regression AIPW estimator that instead combines IPTW and the outcome model through a ``targeting'' model fit using the outcome predictions and weights.
+While primarily developed with machine learning approaches for estimation of nuisance parameters \citep{vanderLaanRubin2006}, TMLE can also be applied with parametric working models.